Fatima-Haouari/AuFIN/README.md

-# AuFIN: Authority FINding for rumor verification in Arabic Twitter
+# Authority FINding for rumor verification in Arabic Twitter
 # Content of this repository
 We provide the following:
 * Main folder: [data](./data)